telerik/reporting-docs/knowledge-base/actions-not-working-on-preview.md

 ---
-title: Actions not working on Preview
+title: Actions Are Not Working on Preview
+page_title: Unable to Use Interactive Actions When Previewing the Report
-description: Some or all report item actions may not work on previewing the report.
-A couple of scenarios, under which this could occur, are explained in this article.
+description: "Learn how to handle the scenario when some or all report item actions do not work on previewing the Telerik report."
 type: how-to
-page_title: Unable to use interactive actions when previewing the report
 slug: actions-not-working-on-preview
 res_type: kb
 ---